espressif/esp-idf/docs/en/api-guides/wifi-expansion.rst

 .. only:: SOC_WIFI_SUPPORTED

-  {IDF_TARGET_NAME} does support Wi-Fi functionality natively, please refer to :doc:`wifi` documentation.
+  {IDF_TARGET_NAME} does support Wi-Fi functionality natively, please refer to :doc:`wifi-driver/index` documentation.
 Even though Wi-Fi is supported on {IDF_TARGET_NAME}, it is possible to expand it and use another instance of Wi-Fi expansion interfaces using `esp_wifi_remote <https://components.espressif.com/components/espressif/esp_wifi_remote>`_ component.

 {IDF_TARGET_NAME} esp_wifi_remote